kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/_index.en.md

 weight = 20
 +++

 Are you just embarking on your cloud adoption journey but feeling a bit overwhelmed on how to get started?
-Then you’re in the right place here:)
+Then you’re in the right place here.

 The purpose of our tutorials is to show how to accomplish a goal that is larger than a single task.
 Typically a tutorial page has several sections, each of which has a sequence of steps.
 In our tutorials, we provide detailed walk-throughs of how to get started with Kubermatic Kubernetes Platform (KKP).